dsfsi/2020-AMMI-salomon/README.md

 ## Contact

-You can contact them me at skabenamualu@aimsammi.org
+You can contact me at kabongosalomon@gmail.com